kuhaha/ksuwiki8/README.en.KsuWiki.txt

 HOW DOES IT WORK?

-A. Store data for different sites in separate directories A.1.
+A. Store all data for different sites in separate directories A.1.
 Create 'sites' and '_template' directories under 'wiki/' A.2.
-Move a set of directories for original wiki site to 'wiki/_template/', as template for creating new sites
+Move original wiki site to 'wiki/_template/', used as template for creating new sites
     attach/, backup/, cache/, counter/, diff/, wiki, wiki.en/ A.3.
 Create a directory for each site (e.g., site1) under 'wiki/sites/' attach/, backup/, cache/, counter/, diff/, wiki, wiki.en/